annaesvensson/yellow-help/yellow-style-guide.md

 * Use HTML at the beginning of a line to add an additional link target to a page,
   e.g. `<a id="settings-files"></a>`.
 * Use the PNG image format for screenshots and thumbnails.
-* Check the spelling, British English is the reference language for documentation.
+* Check the spelling, British English is the reference language.
 * Give examples that users can copy/paste, if unsure add more examples.
 * Don't have more than one extension per repository.